 165 Spiritual, Not Religious: Emerson to the New Age

-The American tradition of individual seeking in religion is as old as the Republic, but may be said to have its serious origin in the writings of Ralph Waldo Emerson.
-This course seeks to situate the contemporary phrase "spiritual, not religious, in a larger historical context and to compare contemporary American understandings of spirituality without institutional borders to more traditional understandings of spirituality.
-Prerequisite: TRS 97.
+The American tradition of individual seeking in religion is as old as the Republic, but it may be said to have its serious origin in the writings of Ralph Waldo Emerson.
+The course seeks to situate the contemporary phrase "spiritual, not religious" in a larger historical context, and to compare contemporary American understandings of spirituality without institutional borders to more traditional understandings of spirituality.
+Prerequisite: TRS 097.

 167 Seeing Salvation: Christian Art and Architecture

-This course examines the buildings, paintings, and sculptures that Christian artists over the centuries have created in their attempts to give visible embodiment to their religious experiences.
-The course will focus on what their creations reveal of how they understood the gospel, how well they gave expression to the deepest longings of the human heart, and the influence of their creations on our understanding of the Christian faith.
-Prerequisite: TRS 97.
+We will examine the buildings, paintings, and sculptures that Christian artists over the centuries have created in their attempts to give visible embodiment to their religious experiences.
+We will focus on what their creations reveal of how the artists understood the gospel, how well they gave expression to the deepest longings of the human heart, and the influence of the artwork on our understanding of the Christian faith.
+Prerequisite: TRS 097.

 169 Theory and Method in the Study of Religion